techidaily/site-games-able/source/_posts/deactivate-steam-auto-launch.md

 ### How to Stop Steam Launching on Startup (Mac)

- It's simple to[remove a startup app on macOS](https://www.makeuseof.com/tag/add-remove-delay-startup-items-mac/) .
+ It's simple to [remove a startup app on macOS](https://www.makeuseof.com/tag/add-remove-delay-startup-items-mac/) .
 Here's how on Ventura:

 1. Click**Apple menu > System Settings** .
 2. From the left menu, click**General** .